hwayne/learntla-v2/docs/intro/faq.rst

 Yes!
 Here are just a few of the (public!) successful use cases:

-* `Espark Learning`_, an edtech company with just ten engineers, used TLA+ to find complex bugs in a distributed app installer, saving weeks of development and hundreds in thousands in revenue per year. [#espark]_
+* `Espark Learning`_, an edtech company with just ten engineers, used TLA+ to find complex bugs in a distributed app installer, saving weeks of development and hundreds of thousands in revenue per year. [#espark]_

 * `Amazon Web Services`_ used TLA+ to model parts of S3 and DynamoDB, finding a 35-step bug that escaped all their tests and two code reviews.